stalj/prg-basics/03-ControlStructures/ControlStructures.md

     print('Total fuel consumption over a distance of ... km in driving mode ... is ... liters')
     ```

 1. Write a program that acts as a simple calculator.
 The program asks the user to enter a symbol of mathematical operation (+, -, *, /) and two numbers.
-The program should perform the appropriate mathematical operation on the given numbers and return the result.
-Then, using the program, calculate:
+Then, the program performs the appropriate mathematical operation on the given numbers and returns the result.
+Using the program, calculate:

     * 2 + 3
     * 2 * 4